ACEThreat/SysmonONECLICK/readme.md

 $sysmonconfig =

-To run the installer script, use the following command in PowerShell:
+To run the installer script, use the following command in PowerShell (Must open an Administrator PowerShell instance):

 ```powershell
 powershell.exe -ExecutionPolicy Bypass -File C:\path\Sysmon-OneClick.ps1